Real Estate Investment Platform Redesign

 THE ASK

-The project ran parallel to an external rebranding effort conducted in phases, adding complexity to the design process.
-Brand guidelines were intentionally minimal, giving me both creative freedom and responsibility to extend the identity system in ways that would serve the digital experience.
-My role spanned interaction design and visual design across the entire platform, working as part of a cross-functional team alongside the product owner from Zwebb and the internal Kameo team.
+The project ran parallel to an external rebranding effort, adding complexity.
+Brand guidelines were intentionally minimal — giving me both creative freedom and responsibility to extend the identity system in ways that would serve the digital product.

 SOLUTION & DESIGN APPROACH